lprez/FWGL/README.md

 **Features that will be implemented:**

+  * Window/canvas customization
+  * Inspectable sublayers
   * Separate packages (fwgl-core, fwgl-yampa, fwgl-javascript, ecc.)
-  * Window/canvas customization
-  * Sharing, conditionals and loops in the shaders (WIP on **actions** branch)
-  * AJAX/Local file OBJ loading
   * Audio
-  * Inspectable sublayers
-  * Lots of examples and better documentation
+  * Lots of examples

 **Features that may be implemented:**
 These can be implemented with the already existing features: